Mark Allen Goslen, 1959 –

 President, Goslen Printing

 Graduate of Appalachian State University, Boone, NC.
 Active in and life-long member of Home Moravian Church, Winston-Salem, North Carolina.
 Mark’s wife, Robyn, a graduate of Ohio State University joined the company in 1996 and is now co-owner of Invitations Only located in the Healy Drive facility.
-They have two daughters, Alex and Gianna, and two Great Pyrenees dogs all of whom visit the business often as all Goslen “children” have done in the past.
+They have two daughters, Alex and Gianna, and a Great Pyrenees dog, all of whom visit the business often as all Goslen “children” have done in the past.

 Allen Spach Goslen, 1929—2019